arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ![Histogram showing the distribution of ages with eight wide bins, each representing a decade.](media/seaborn_hist_3.png)

+In the examples above, the take-away message from the histogram changes a fair amount depending on the binwidth used.

+In the first histogram, using the default binwidths, there apppears to be a drop in late teens --- the counts of patients roughly 5-15 and 20-30 is similar, but there are about half as many in the bin in between.

+With binwidths of just 1 year, every dip and spike is visible, so it no longer appears that the counts of children under 15 is uniform.
+There are a number of spikes and dips there, as there are through most of the rest of the age range.
+The dip in the late teens is most extreme at about 18 or 19, so the drop in counts from middle childhood to late teens appears more gradual.

+In the final histogram, where each bin covers an entire decade, much of the nuance available in the earlier plots is not visible.
+Instead, the more general overall trend is more apparent: There are higher counts of younger people (children, folks in their 20's and folks in their 30's), then a steady dropoff for each of the older decades.

+The best binwidth to choose depends on what you want your histogram to convey.

 ### Using color to show groups

 As with scatterplots, we can add information about an additional variable by using color.
 Let's put in the variable `is_smoker` for hue so we can see how the distribution of ages differs by smoking status.

-Note that seaborn is continuing to use the color palette we set when we were making scatter plots (see [custom colors](#custom-colors)).
+Note that seaborn is continuing to use the color palette we set when we were making scatterplots (see [custom colors](#custom-colors)).
 If you want to change the color palette, you can do so at any time.

 ```python
 sns.displot(covid_data, x="val_age", hue="is_smoker")